-If you’ve been using vocabulary songs and videos from The Word Up Project, your students now know at least one hundred new words!
+If you’ve been using vocabulary lessons from The Word Up Project, your students now know at least one hundred new words!
 Challenge students to write skits, or a full-length play, that use as many of the words as possible.

-In our math units, the second verse gives students opportunities to say the answer before the rapper.
+In our math lessons, the second verse gives students opportunities to say the answer before the rapper.
 Whether your students have mastered addition, subtraction, multiplication or division this year, challenge students to see how many problems they can solve before the rapper says the answer.
-See our math songs now.

 As the temperatures heat up for summer, it is a good time to learn more about environmental science and changes.
 Begin with our song all about environmental change, and then assign small groups to research more information about different aspects of the environment.